-Your feet are the support foundation for your whole body.
-Any foot dysfunction will make your whole body overcompensate, which can cause back pain and even headaches and migraines, which can lead to emotional stress, discomfort and limitations on movement from the feet to other parts of the body.
+Your feet are the foundation of support for your whole body.
+Any foot dysfunction will make your whole body overcompensate, which can cause back pain and even headaches and migraines, leading to emotional stress, discomfort and limitations on movement from the feet to other parts of the body.
 You place your body under strain when your feet suffer from pain and misalignments.

-As regulated healthcare professionals, Chiropodists are licensed to assess and provide treatment for various medical conditions relating to the feet, including dermatological problems, including ingrown nails, thick and discoloured nails, callous corns, warts, rashes, athlete's foot, and complications due to psoriasis and wound ulcers.
+As regulated healthcare professionals, Chiropodists are licensed to assess and provide treatment for various medical conditions relating to the feet, including dermatological problems, including ingrown nails, thick nails, callous corns, warts, rashes, athlete's foot, and complications due to psoriasis and wound ulcers.

 When we refer to how foot pain can affect other parts of the body, we are referring to musculoskeletal problems such as: